 The College of Science and Engineering offers students a rigorous, world-class education tailored to their interests and goals.
-Undergraduates can choose from among 19 undergraduate degrees, obtain a dual degree, or create an interdisciplinary or combined degree program.
+Undergraduates can choose from among 18 undergraduate degrees.
 The college also offers a wide range of graduate programs, opportunities for postdoctoral study, online education programs, and continuing education for working professionals.
 Students at all levels enjoy the academic, cultural, and social opportunities of a major urban university located in one of the country’s most vibrant metropolitan areas.

 Business and industry connections